 3] Clean out the TEMP folder

-One of the first things you should do in order to solve issues with video and audio problems within PowerPoint is to clear the TEMP folder.
-This is a simple task, so let us explain how to accomplish it.
+One of the first things you should do to solve video and audio problems within PowerPoint is to clear the TEMP folder.
+It is a simple task, so let us explain how to accomplish it.

-As you know, when you have a lot of files piled up in your TEMP folder, the PowerPoint app can slow down dramatically.
+As you know, when you have many files piled up in your TEMP folder, the PowerPoint app can slow down dramatically.
 To avoid this situation, check periodically for unwanted files and delete them in your TEMP folder.
 For locating your TEMP folder, try this!

 Close PowerPoint and all other programs you are using.
 Now, click Start > Run.
 Then, in the Open box that appears to enter the following text, %temp% and hit OK.
 Select the .tmp files, and then press DELETE.